chrisnoonan98675/site/xl-release/how-to/tutorial-using-variables-to-revise-a-jira-issue-list.markdown

 ![Query result](../images/jira-variables/query-result.png)

 On the completed task, you can see the result in two places: First, after the label 'Issues' in the Output properties section.
 We will use this later on the put the result of the query in a variable that can be used in another task.
-Second, the issues are displayed in the Log Ouput in the Comments section.
+Second, the issues are displayed in the Log Output in the Comments section.
 Clicking on the hyperlinks will open the issues in JIRA.

 ## Revise the issue list